More

 Pay attention to conditions and service preferences mentioned in the client’s request for quotation and how such requests may affect your prices.
 An example of some preferences to watch out for include:

 Time Constraints: What is your typical turnaround time on delivery, installation or execution of your solutions?
-What is your standard operating procedure when a client requests for a shorter time frame?
+What is your standard operating procedure when a client requests a shorter time frame?

 Additional Features: As seen in the example above, if your product/service can be customized or features can be added on, clearly capture the various prices for each feature.